One of England's brightest talents in the 80s and 90s, Paul Gascoigne remains one of British football's most well-known personalities.

 Leaving Lazio for Rangers in 1995, Gascoigne won the league twice, Scottish Cup and the League Cup, recapturing some of the form and fitness that had made him crucial to the national side.

-He was key to Terry Venables' England team Euro 1996 campaign, scoring a memorable ‘flick and volley’ goal against Scotland.
-His famous celebration, with team-mates spraying water into his mouth, was a nod to the tabloid reports of off-pitch drunkeness that were becoming a regular occurence.
+He was key to Terry Venables' England team at Euro 1996, scoring a memorable ‘flick and volley’ goal against Scotland.
+His famous celebration, with team-mates spraying water in his mouth, was a nod to the tabloid reports of off-pitch drunkeness that were becoming a regular occurrence.

-He joined Middlesbrough in 1998 helping them into the Premier League as runners-up and played his final top-flight season at Everton in 2000.
+He joined Middlesbrough in 1998, helping them into the Premier League as Division 1 runners-up and played his final top-flight season at Everton in 2000.

 Widely recognised as the most naturally talented English footballer of his generation, Gascoigne has openly talked about how his alcoholism has affected his professional and personal life.